 Rule 16.
 Discovery.

-(b) Timing of prosecutor?s disclosures.
-The prosecutor shall make alldisclosures as soon as practicable following the filing of charges and before the defendant isrequired to plead.
+(b) Timing ofprosecutor?s disclosures.
+The prosecutor shall make all disclosures assoon as practicable following the filing of charges and before the defendant isrequired to plead.
 The prosecutor has a continuing duty to makedisclosure.

 (h)(3) submit tofingerprinting or the making of other bodily impressions;

 (h)(5) try on articlesof clothing or other items of disguise;